anuparashar0507/virtual_classroom/README.md

 # virtual_classroom
-This project is not well organized,I am trying to improve it
+i'm trying to reduce amount of the code